klees/ILIAS_SIG_Refactoring/ErrorHandling/README.md

 * The errors could be used to generate appropriate HTTP status codes, making it easier to monitor running ILIAS systems for different error modes.
-* The top level exception handler could depend on the context ILIAS currently runs in and thus provide different error handling for the different contexts (Wen, SOAP Cron, ...).
+* The top level exception handler could depend on the context ILIAS currently runs in and thus provide different error handling for the different contexts (Web, SOAP Cron, ...).